Pansies & violas

-The garden pansy flower is 5 to 8 centimetres (2 to 3 in) in diameter and has two slightly overlapping upper petals, two side petals, and a single bottom petal with a slight beard emanating from the flower's center.
+The garden pansy flower is 5 to 8 centimetres (2 to 3 inches) in diameter and has two slightly overlapping upper petals, two side petals, and a single bottom petal with a slight beard emanating from the flower’s centre.
 These petals are usually white or yellow, purplish, or blue.
-The plant may grow to 23 cm (9 in) in height.
+The plant may grow to 23 cm (9in) in height.

 They grow best in full sun or partial shade.
 Pansies and Violas are perfect for planting in containers of all types, hanging baskets, window boxes, patio tubs.
 In fact, anywhere in the garden where there is enough room.
 Perfect in herbaceous borders or shrub borders which are lacking a bit of winter colour.